Could you make a successful career as a quality management consultant?

 Focus on sectors experiencing, or about to experience, significant statutory or regulatory change or that have had a recent product recall, environmental disaster, or similar.

-Here the disruptive event creates an opportunity for you – people are more likely that usual to listen and to be willing to accept the changes you suggest.
+Here the disruptive event creates an opportunity for you – people are more likely than usual to listen and to be willing to accept the changes you suggest.

 Step 5: Research Your Target Market and your Competition

-You need to be able tell your clients why they need you:
+You need to be able to tell your clients why they need you: